impronen/battleship/planning.md

 Then gameEvent will call the appropriate action depending on currentStage and what board the click happened in.
 IE. at the start allowing the player to place ships - the ships array in the gameboard is used as a "cutoff" to see when to trigger the next stage => gameplay

+### Thinking out loud in 7/6/23

+The ship placement kinda works, there is still some issues to be had if the player tries to set a ship to a place where it doesn't fit.
+I'll work on that later.

+Now, the combat loop:

+Combat controller escapes with a return if you try to shoot your own grid.
+After that, it needs to call the gameboard for the content of the coordinates.
+We need a check to see if there is an object there, signifying that there is a ship If no ship, check the content - if it's something else than "hit" - mark it as "hit" If object is found, call a method from that object that A) reduces the health of the ship and B) returns the reduced healt and ship type.
+If this returned value is 0, the ship is sunk and +1 is added to the sunkShips of the gameboard.
+If this value reaches 5, the gameboard player is reported as lost.